Who is George Papadopoulos?

 Foreign policy adviser

 Papadopoulos graduated from college in 2009, before moving to London to get a master's degree in security studies.

+He worked for the Hudson Institute starting in 2011 in Washington as an unpaid intern, and has said he did work for the think tank through 2015, according to his LinkedIn account.
+The Hudson Institute said in a statement he subsequently provided research "on a contractual basis" to a senior fellow, but he was "never a salaried employee" and last worked for the Hudson fellow in 2014.

-He worked for the Hudson Institute from 2011 through 2015 in Washington, and was also briefly a foreign policy adviser to then-GOP presidential primary candidate Ben Carson -- now Trump's secretary of Housing and Urban Development -- before he joined the Trump campaign.
+He was also briefly a foreign policy adviser to then-GOP presidential primary candidate Ben Carson -- now Trump's secretary of Housing and Urban Development -- before he joined the Trump campaign.

 He is currently an oil, gas and policy consultant, according to his LinkedIn page.